YiniRuohong/skeb_announcing_system/README.md

 3. **Open the site using the server URL**.
 Do not load `index.html` directly from disk or the API calls will fail.
 Instead browse to `http://localhost:5000/`.

+The page lists the artists you follow and shows whether they are accepting commissions.
+Each entry includes a button that opens the artist's Skeb page in a new tab.